A speech to launch Brenda Niall’s latest work, Friends and Rivals (2020) by Frances Devlin-Glass.

 The women of this era were flying blind in the face of a culture that didn’t really expect them to be successful as writers, indeed, to be anything more than ‘dreamy’ girls, ‘brooding on squatters’ verandahs, or mooning in selectors’ huts’, as A G Stephens of the Bulletin dismissively styled Baynton and Turner.
 Far from it, they were inventing their own modus vivendi – there were no templates – living in cities, and in Ethel’s case, riding a bicycle and surfing, both markers of the New Woman.
 But, despite ‘doing feminism’, Turner was not invested in it – she was not a suffragist.

-Ethel Turner, her sister Lilian and Richardson all began compulsively writing as schoolgirls.
+Ethel Turner, Richardson And her sister Lilian all began compulsively writing as schoolgirls.
 Ferociously hyperactive and hardworking in pursuit of their art, they were not always satisfied in the niches they created for themselves.
 Brenda Niall paints an Ethel Turner who churned out a book a year from 1894 until 1920 for the young adult Christmas market, and wrote newspaper columns for children, because she needed to generate the lucre while her barrister husband slowly – more than 25 years later – came into his own.
 Given her druthers, she would much have preferred to have been writing for adults: the annual grind was the price of success.

 Both Turner and Henry Handel Richardson yearned to have a freer hand than their British publishers allowed.
 Because the beating heart of the publishing world was not Sydney or Melbourne but London, many of these writers were subjected to imperial censorship.
 All of them were bucking the system in some way or other: Ethel Turner’s comments on Aboriginal dispossession were censored; Baynton in despising Lawson’s sentimentality subverted a homegrown but nonetheless prestigious bush nationalist tradition; HHR was constructing the dark side of the gold boom and ‘Marvellous Melbourne’; and Nettie Palmer refused the metropolitan centre of imperial and literary politics, London, and is responsible for Australian Literature eventually becoming a canon in its own right, and taught around the world as well as in Australia.